Blog

 Industrial control systems are the lifeblood not only of the organizations that run them but also of the critical infrastructure that our society depends on every day.
 In the simplest terms, ICS refers to a collection of software, hardware, and network components used to control and monitor industrial processes, such as energy production, water treatment, manufacturing, transportation, and more.

 Common examples of ICS devices include programmable logic controllers (PLCs), supervisory control and data acquisition (SCADA), remote terminal units (RTU), and distributed control systems (DCS).
 These components and technologies work in different ways depending on the specific industry or process at hand, but their purpose is always to ensure the smooth operation of industrial facilities and critical infrastructure.
-If you’re picturing an expansive manufacturing line, a thunderous wastewater treatment plant, or a mine operating around the clock, you’ve got the right idea.
+If you’re picturing an expansive manufacturing production line, a thunderous water treatment plant, or an underground mine operating around the clock, you’ve got the right idea.

 The “Unique” Security Challenges of ICS

-Let’s think a bit more about that mine located deep within the earth.
-This is not your typical office setup – and that’s one of the big reasons why OT priorities are so different than IT priorities and why the security challenges of ICS environments are so “unique.”
+Let’s think now a bit more about that mine located deep within the earth.
+This is far from your typical office setup – and that’s one of the big reasons why OT priorities are so different than IT priorities and why the security challenges of ICS environments are so frequently described as “unique.”

-A cyberattack on an ICS can cause not only significant financial damage, but it can also compromise the safety of workers, the wider public, and the environment.
-Unauthorized control or manipulation of the industrial process can result in accidents, equipment failures or shutdowns, and physical harm.
-For these reasons, operators of ICS environments prioritize physical and operational safety over all other concerns, including cybersecurity.
+A cyberattack on an ICS or other OT system can cause must certainly cause significant financial damage; however, it can also compromise the safety of workers, the wider public, and the environment.
+Unauthorized control or manipulation of industrial systems and process can result in accidents, equipment failures or shutdowns, and physical harm.
+For these reasons, operators of OT/ICS environments prioritize physical and operational safety over all other concerns, including cybersecurity.

 Operational Safety at Tata Chemicals: According to the Tata Chemical North America website, “the mine has an underground tunnel network spanning 20-plus square miles.
 Personnel and equipment enter the mine via a hoist that descends the 1,600 feet to the mine in two-and-a-half minutes.”
 Every piece of equipment, from the hoist to the monitors measuring gas levels within the mine, must be functioning at the highest standard to guarantee the miners' physical safety.
 This is and always will be the company’s #1 priority.